surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 3.58.0-b.1 (2018/04/22)**
+**Version 4.0.0-b.1 (2018/04/22)**

 * *New Features*
-	* None
+	* Gutenberg support added:
+		* Added support for jQuery based Gutenberg notices.
+		* Added a refresh for the SSO metabox when saving a Gutenberg post.
 * *Improvements*
-	* Added support for Gutenberg notices.
-	* Added a refresh for the Social and Search Optimization metabox when saving a Gutenberg post.
-	* Exclude post content from Schema markup for WooCommerce cart, checkout, and account pages (Pro version).
+	* Changed the "Dismiss" button text in notices with informative label: "Hide", "Always", "1 hour", "1 month", etc.
 * *Bugfixes*
-	* None
+	* Exclude the complete post content from Schema markup for WooCommerce cart, checkout, and account pages (Pro version).
 * *Developer Notes*
 	* Improved checking of WooCommerce cart, checkout, shop, and account page IDs (Pro version).
+	* Refactored SucomNotice class methods to allow fetching notices using a jQuery ajax call.
 	* Moved clearing of saved user notifications to the WordPress 'shutdown' action hook.
-	* Refactored SucomNotice class methods to allow fetching notices using a jQuery ajax call.

 **Version 3.57.1 (2018/04/14)**